microsoft/pai/docs/pai-management/doc/add-service.md

 #### Place the Image Directory into PAI <a name="Image_Place"></a>

- Note that the name of image's directory should be same with the image name.
+- At first, according to the service name, you should create a directory under the path [pai/src/](../../../src).
+In this example, a directory named hbase will be created.

-For example, now we wanna add a docker image "XYZ" into pai.
-You will first create a directory named "XYZ" in the path ```pai/pai-management/src/XYZ```.
-That is the image's directory named as the image's name.
+- Secondly, a directory named ```build``` should be created under "src/hbase/"

-If you wanna paictl to build hbase image, you should move the director ```example/src/hbase``` to ```pai/pai-management/src```.
+- Thirdly, just put all the source code from the path [example/add-service/hbase/build](example/add-service/hbase/build), and then paste them into the the path ```src/hbase/build```

 #### Place the Image Directory into PAI <a name="Image_Build_Push"></a>